Dynamical Gibbs-non-Gibbs transitions in Widom-Rowlinson models on trees: Proofs: Badness

 We note that the activity $\lambda$ plays no part in the recursion process, as all spins at vertices on $\mathcal{C}^{\eta}(\Lambda \setminus 0)$ are occupied, which allows us to incorporate the $\lambda$-dependent parts of the transfer operators in the normalisation.

-The only components of Equation \eqref{eq:hat_representation} which are dependent on the global behaviour of $\eta$ are the boundary fields $f_{k0}[\eta_{\Lambda\setminus 0}]$ calculated through the $\eta$-dependent recursion \eqref{eq:boundar_field_recursion_2}.
-To show Equation \eqref{eq:essential_discontinuity_hash} holds, we can therefore look at the difference between the boundary fields for both expressions and show
+The only components of Equation \eqref{eq:hat_representation} which are dependent on the global behaviour of $\eta$ are the boundary fields $f_{k0}[\eta_{\Lambda\setminus 0}]$ calculated through the $\eta$-dependent recursion \eqref{eq:boundary_field_recursion_2}.
+To show that Inequality \eqref{eq:essential_discontinuity_hash} holds, it suffices to look at the difference between the boundary fields for both expressions and show